-James acted for a gentleman who suffered catastrophic leg injuries to both legs when he was crushed against a wall by an articulated lorry that rolled down a hill, out of control, without a driver.
+James acted for a pianist who suffered catastrophic leg injuries to both legs when he was crushed against a wall by an articulated lorry.

 Mrs C v Dr Cox [General practitioner] (Issued with the High Court)

-This clinical negligence claim was against a GP, and involved their defence union the MPS.
-The negligence in this claim was the failure to diagnose bilateral acute closed angle glaucoma, which in turn led to permanent damage to the patient’s eyesight.
-Mrs C was left with reduced fields of vision, and she had to wear sunglasses most of the day, all year round, as her pupils did not react correctly to light .
+This claim was against a GP, and involved the failure to diagnose bilateral acute closed angle glaucoma, which in turn led to permanent damage to the patient’s eyesight.

 Mr R v Queen Victoria Hospital NHS Foundation Trust (Issued with the High Court)

-This medical negligence case involved a failure to manage an elderly claimant’s falls risk appropriately in hospital despite his condition of delirium, which led to the claimant sustaining a major hip fracture requiring surgery and leaving him highly dependent on others on a day to day basis.
-Damages recovered: £200,000.00
+A case involving a failure to manage an elderly claimant’s falls risk appropriately in hospital, which led to the claimant sustaining a major hip fracture requiring surgery and leaving him highly dependent on others on a day to day basis.

 Mr M v Medway NHS Foundation Trust (Issued with the High Court)

-This Clinical Negligence case involved a failure to diagnose a form of hip fracture called a slipped upper femoral epiphysis (SUFE), in a child.
+This case involved a failure to diagnose a form of hip fracture called a slipped upper femoral epiphysis (SUFE), in a child.
 This led to accelerated acute arthritis and the need for additional hip surgery that would otherwise have been avoided.
-James successfully argued that repeated hip operations would lead to a compound increase in the risk with each revision procedure that was required until a ‘girdlestone’ procedure (fusion) would be necessary.

 Mrs P (on behalf of Mr P deceased) v Kings College Hospital NHS Trust

-James acted for the widow of a man who tragically died at Kings College Hospital after there was a negligent failure to continue with IV antibiotics in the Intensive Care Unit following the diagnosis of meningitis contracted after brain surgery.
+A negligent failure to continue with IV antibiotics in the Intensive Care Unit following the diagnosis of meningitis contracted after brain surgery, leading to avoidable death.